nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Do staff have pre-booked holidays or training planned?

-* Are there any planned events or surgeries during this time that you should rearrange?
+* Are there any planned events or surgeries during this time that suggest the practice may be busier than usual?

-The aim is to ensure a successful migration and limit the impact on the practice by reducing the amount of practice activity happening during the [cutover period](/guide/cut-over) (and 2 days after Go Live) and increase the availability of people to support the migration.
+The aim is to ensure a successful migration and limit the impact on the practice by reducing the amount of practice activity happening during the [cut-over period](/prm-practice-migration/guide/planning-for-cut-over#what-is-the-cut-over) (and 2 days after Go Live) and increase the availability of people to support the migration.

 ###  Secure your dates and people’s time